iqr-lab/docs/computer-vision/kalibr.md

 Please follow the `Docker` image instructions [here](https://github.com/ethz-asl/kalibr/wiki/installation).

-Note: If using `Docker Desktop`, you might need to tune your Docker resource allocation for the image to build properly.
+Note: If using Docker Desktop, you might need to tune your Docker resource allocation for the image to build properly.
 A tested, working configuration is 10 CPU core limit and 10GB RAM limit.
 You also need to add `/tmp/.X11-unix` as a virtual file share under Settings->Resources->File Sharing.

 ## Calibration Target